 "I can tell you it's an entirely new production," Ahrens told Playbill On-Line in May.
 "And it'll be slightly refocused.
 Some of the writing is gonna be what it was on Broadway, with some tightenings and refocusings.
 No new songs.
 We have to work with the director and choreographer to see what they need.
 Basically, the show we wrote is the show that's going out on the road because it's a beautiful show and it just needs a second airing."

-The company includes Richard Miron and Drake English alternating as JoJo, the boy; NaTasha Williams as Sour Kangaroo; Don Stitt (Buddy, Late Nite Comic) as the Mayor of Whoville; Amy Griffin as Mrs. Mayor; Stuart Marland as General Genghis Kahn Schmidtz; Liz Pearce, Danielle Garner and Dioni Collins as Bird Girls; Luis Villabon, Venny Carranza and Brian-Thomas Williams as the Wickersham Brothers; Richard Rowen as The Grinch; Brian Shepard as Vlad Vladikoff; Brian Mathis as Judge/Yertle the Turtle; Drew DiStefano, Paul Aguire, Erin Maguire, Jenna Coker, Kaitlin McCoy as Cat Helpers; and two swings to be announced.
+Garrett Long played Percy in the Playwrights Horizons staging of the new musical, The Spitfire Grill, Off-Broadway, and is heard on the cast album.
+The company includes Richard Miron and Drake English alternating as JoJo, the boy; NaTasha Williams as Sour Kangaroo; Don Stitt ( Buddy, Late Nite Comic) as the Mayor of Whoville; Amy Griffin as Mrs. Mayor; Stuart Marland as General Genghis Kahn Schmidtz; Liz Pearce, Danielle Garner and Dioni Collins as Bird Girls; Luis Villabon, Venny Carranza and Brian-Thomas Williams as the Wickersham Brothers; Richard Rowen as The Grinch; Brian Shepard as Vlad Vladikoff; Brian Mathis as Judge/Yertle the Turtle; Drew DiStefano, Paul Aguire, Erin Maguire, Jenna Coker, Kaitlin McCoy as Cat Helpers; and two swings to be announced.

 Choreographer Patti Colombo re-imagined the dances for the most recent Broadway Peter Pan, starring Cathy Rigby.
 She memorably reworked the Indian dance number, "Ugg-a Wugg," in the 1998-99 Broadway Peter Pan (also seen on the road) into a percussive Stomp-worthy drum number that had audiences cheering.
 The slick reworking also solved some of the number's politically incorrect lyrics.